open-science-uppsala/open_science_uppsala/docs/content/faq.md

 ### I want to help organize!
 How does the team work?

-The volunteers determine what Open Science Uppsala is, hence voting is democratic: most votes win.
+The volunteers determine what Open Science Community Uppsala is, hence voting is democratic: most votes win.
 All votes are equal.